-Local band made good,
+Local band made good, Walk the Moon

 , has had a pretty auspicious start to their summer after a not-too-bad spring which featured an interview segment on Late Night with Carson Daly and a successful showing at the venerable South by Southwest Music festival in Austin, Texas.
 A recent opening gig with indie rock icons Weezer, and slots at Bonnaroo and Lollapalooza in June and August flesh out what could easily be called a breakthrough year following the release last fall of their album "I Want!
 I Want!"

 Ftting then that the video for the first single from that album, "Anna Sun," has been ordained by Esquire Magazine (the same Esquire that named Cincinnati one of "seven cities that rock" in 2005), as their "official song of summer

 ."
 The video posted by the band on Youtube has garned over a quarter of a million views and was directed & produced locally by Patrick Meier of Contrast Productions

 , with choreography by Kim Popa of dance troupe Pones Inc